mohamedawnallah/Bloom-Filters/README.md

 # Bloom-Filters

+## Bloom Filters

+Bloom Filters is simply a data structure that use probabilities part of its implementation strategy to check if a given candidate is memeber of a set.

 ## Core Tradeoffs

 The Bloom filter trades off accuracy (due to false positives) for efficiency in space and time.
+The false positives in that context mean an item said that it isn't a member of set although in fact it is.

 ## What is Guaranteed